aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<sup>19-21</sup>&nbsp;Remember my afflictions and
-sorrow&#x2197;, the wormwood and the gall.
+<sup>19-21</sup>&nbsp;Remember my afflictions and sorrow&#x2197;, the wormwood and the gall.
-My soul remembers clearly↑,
+My soul remembers clearly,
 and is now bowed down within me.
 Here’s what I’ll tell my heart&#x2198;, and so recover hope: